 - When a company launches a new product, it can use consumer research to find out the demand for the product, study their competition and understand the most optimal methods to market.
 Conducting thorough consumer research provides you valuable feedback about the various attributes and features of the products and services that it must carry.
 This is where consumer research provides a solution based on the expectations and needs of the consumer.

-- A good consumer research activity helps you find out what your customers think about you.
+- A good market research software helps you find out what your customers think about you.
 Not only does it help you keep grounded but it acts as a compass to direct you better.
 In fact, you can also see if your product or service is ready to be accepted by the market.
 You can find out if the market is mature enough to be the recipient of your product.

 - Use consumer research feedback and inculcate the learnings from it in the annual or quarterly plan.